mheadley/mh-simple-media-manager/README.md

 using an "_" in a location slug will cause all text to be parsed and ONLY the last portion will be used.
 examples: "mike_h_folder" -> "folder", "1_nooo" -> "nooo", "black" -> "black".

+You can use different name for filter and actual folders ex.
+Name: "Platform files", slug: "1_pf"; will result in dropdown showing: Platform files and folder on server being wp-content/uploads/pf